alexk99/the_router/conf_options2.md

 ### ipv6 nd ra

+Enables or disables Router Advertisements at an interface.
+If disabled router will not transmit Router Advertisement messages at an interface and will not answer to Router Solicitation messages.

 	ipv6 nd ra enable|disable dev <vif_name>

-  Enables or disables Router Advertisements at an interface.
-  If disabled router will not transmit Router Advertisement messages at an interface and will not answer to Router Solicitation messages

 ### sh ipv6 arp